VowpalWabbit/vowpal_wabbit/demo/movielens/README.md

 whose raison d'etre is to fit low-rank approximations to interaction designs, and the main author [Steffen Rendle](http://www.kaggle.com/users/25112/steffen-rendle) does quite well on Kaggle.
 Imitation is the best form of flattery.

+### How it works ###

+If you have two namespaces `a` and `b`, instead of the full interaction design enabled by specifying `-q ab`, you can have a rank-k interaction design by specifying `--lrq abk`.
+Additionally specifying `--lrqdropout` trains with dropout which tends to work better.
+When using dropout the best performing rank tends to be about twice as big as without dropout.

 ### Demo Instructions ###
 - `make shootout`: eventually produces three results indicating test MAE (mean absolute error) on movielens-1M for